TrusAuth/Simple-Web-Publish/repository/readme.md

 #### timestamp(4)
 Discription: TrusAuth Union Verify (UV) timestamp

-## CP and CPS
+## PKI Information
 TrusAuth is committed to protecting the data security of users.
-On this page, you will see our CP and CPS statement.
+On this page, you will see our Certificate Policy (CP) and Certificate P Statement (CPS).

+### CP and CPS